-PACE students may choose to take the Bible Exam or enroll in the courses.
-A minimum score of 100 is required to be eligible to receive credit for BIB 1300 Survey of the Old Testament and BIB 1301 Survey of the New Testament (6 hours).
-The exam must be taken prior to enrolling in any Bible course at CBC.
-Students will be charged \$80 test fee and \$50 posting fee (\$25 per 3 hour course).
+The Bible Department offers a Biblical Knowledge Exam testing knowledge of topics covered in BIB 1300 Survey of the Old Testament and BIB 1301 Survey of the New Testament.
+Students wishing to receive credit by exam must take the exam prior to attempting the classes for credit.
+A minimum score of 100 qualifies students for six hours credit.
+Students taking this exam are charged \$80 exam fee and \$50 posting fee (\$25 per 3 hour course).